iijj22gg/Internet-Time-Display/docs/index.md

 ### What can you do with this bot?

-You have a handy dandy clock so you don't have to look away from Discord to find the current Internet Time!
+You can have a handy clock so you don't have to look away from Discord to find the current Internet Time!

+That's it.
 You've found one of the simplest Discord bots ever.
 No seriously, all you can do is look at the time.

 #### [Join the Internet Time Community!](https://discord.gg/WTu2zFdV67)